About the Journal

-Interested in submitting to European Journal of Islamic Finance?
-We recommend that you review the Focus and Scope section page for the journal's interest areas, as well as the Submission Guidelines .
-Authors need to register with the journal prior to submitting, or if already registered can simply log in and begin the 5 step process
+Interested in submitting to the European Journal of Islamic Finance?
+We recommend that you review the Focus and Scope section page for the journal's interest areas and the Submission Guidelines.
+Authors need to register with the journal before submitting, or if already registered, they can log in and begin the 5 step process.

 Information for librarians

-As well, it may be worth noting that this journal's open source publishing system is suitable for libraries to host for their faculty members to use with journals they are involved in editing (see Open Journal Systems).
+It may also be worth noting that this journal's open-source publishing system is suitable for libraries to host for their faculty members to use with journals they are involved in editing (see Open Journal Systems).

 European Journal of Islamic Finance adopts Turnitin software to detect plagiarism.
-Any submitted article is checked to detect similarities and potential plagiarism.
+In addition, any submitted article is checked to detect similarities and potential plagiarism.

-Data of 2015 are not directly comparable due to the different View software in use
+Data from 2015 are not directly comparable due to the different View software.

-Department of Management - University of Turin - European Research Center for Islamic Finance
+Department of Management "Valter Cantino"- University of Turin - European Research Center for Islamic Finance